-Among the works kept inside, surely the most important are the Bronzi di Riace - two bronze statues of Greek origin or magnogreca or siceliota, datable to the 5th century BC. - found the 16 1972 in August near Riace, in the province of Reggio Calabria.
-In fact, in that same year, Stefano Mariottini, a young amateur Roman sub, immersed in the Ionian Sea at 300 meters from the coasts of Riace and found the statues of the two warriors at 8 meters deep.
+Among the works kept inside, surely the most important are the Bronzi di Riace - two bronze statues of Greek or Magna Graecia or Siceliota origin, datable to 5th century BC. - found on August 16, 1972 near Riace, in the province of Reggio Calabria.
+In fact, in that year, Stefano Mariottini, a young Roman amateur diver, dived into the Ionian Sea 300 meters from the coast of Riace and found the statues of the two warriors at a depth of 8 meters.

-The attention of the diver was attracted by the left arm of what would later be called statue A, the only element that emerged from the sand of the bottom.
-To lift and recover the two masterpieces, the Carabinieri of the diving corps used a balloon inflated with the air of the cylinders.
-On August 21, statue B was recovered, while the next day it touched statue A (which fell back to the bottom once before being taken to safety on the beach).
+The diver's attention was drawn to the left arm of what would later be called statue A, the only element that emerged from the sand of the bottom.
+To lift and retrieve the two masterpieces, the Carabinieri of the divers' group used a balloon inflated with the air from the cylinders.
+On August 21, statue B was recovered, while the next day it was the turn of statue A (which fell to the bottom once before being carried safely to the beach).

-Considered among the most significant sculptural masterpieces of Greek art, and among the direct testimonies of the great master sculptors of the classical age, the hypotheses on provenance and on the authors of the statues are different, but there are no elements that allow to attribute with certainty the works to a specific sculptor, which are almost certainly original works of Greek art of the fifth century BC, and from the moment of discovery they have stimulated scholars in search of the identity of the characters and the authors.
-Even today, unanimity has not been reached with regard to dating, provenance and even less the architects of the two sculptures.
+Considered among the most significant sculptural masterpieces of Greek art, and among the direct testimonies of the great master sculptors of the classical age, the hypotheses on the origin and on the authors of the statues are different, but there are still no elements that allow us to attribute the works by a specific sculptor, which are almost certainly original works of Greek art from the XNUMXth century BC, and from the moment of discovery have stimulated scholars to search for the identity of the characters and authors.
+Even today, unanimity has not been reached regarding the dating, the provenance and even less the creators of the two sculptures.

 A good hypothesis on the origin and the dating of the two statues could be:

-• The Bronze A (the young man) could represent Tideo, a fierce hero of Etolia, son of the god Ares and protected by the goddess Athena.
+• The Bronze A (the young man) could represent Tideo, a ferocious hero of Aetolia, son of the god Ares and protected by the goddess Athena.

 • The Bronze B (the old man) would instead be Anfiarao, the prophet warrior who prophesied his own death under the walls of Thebes.